git-wylson/kata/README.md

 #2.
 Module foobarqix-web
 2.1.
 Definition
+This module contains :
-- This module contains the rest Service application.
+- The rest Service application.
 Here uri of this service : http://yourdomain/foobarqix-web/foobarqix
-- Front end layer in AngularJS in order to display the results in the table
+- The front end layer in AngularJS in order to display the results in the table

 2.2.
 Execution
 - Import foobarqix parent project in eclipse as maven project